alexb7217/Minimal-Deployable-Django/README.md

 `ALLOWED_HOSTS = ['127.0.0.1','your-fqdv.net']`

 #### Adjust Procfile
-The default Procfile needs to be manually set to your project name:
+If it wasn't set when the project was created, the default Procfile needs to be manually set to your project name:
 `- web: gunicorn {{ project_name }}.wsgi --log-file `
 `+ web: gunicorn django-project-name.wsgi --log-file `